kyma-project/kyma/docs/02-get-started/03-deploy-expose-microservice.md

     - **Memory limits**: `32Mi`
     - **CPU requests (m)**: `16m`
     - **CPU limits (m)**: `20m`

+    In addition, you can also expose a separate Service for your Deployment:
+    - Check the **Expose a seperate Service** box
     - **Port**: `80`
     - **Target Port**: `8080`
-    - Check the **Expose a separate Service** box to create a Service for your Deployment and skip the [next Section](03-deploy-expose-microservice.md#create-the-service).
 4. Click **Create**.

 The operation was successful if the Pod **Status** for the Deployment is `RUNNING`.